vgavr1lov/dotnet-mentoring-program-intermediate/README.md

 0-59% - Home task is partially implemented.
 60-79% - Home task is implemented; all tests are green.
 80-100% - Complex task is implemented.

+REST architecture

+Create REST based WEB API for Catalog Service.
+Functional Requirements:
+The following actions should be supported:
+List of categories
+List of Items (filtration by category id and pagination) Add category
+Add item
+Update category
+Update item
+Delete Item
+Delete category (with the related items)

+Non-functional Requirements:
+Testability
+All endpoints should correspond to the 2nd level of the maturity model.

+Score board:
+0-59% - Constrains & Functional requirements are met (pay attention to Clean Code practices).
+60-79% - Non-Functional requirements are met.
+80-100% - Able to lead a discussion of the “Questions to Discuss” topics.